smxtan-gh/smxtan-gh.github.io/README.md

 # smxtan-gh.github.io
-Blog

-Hello, this is a blog page for all of my progress updates on Cybersecurity and Machine Learning studies.
+Hello!
+This is a blog page for all of my progress updates on Cybersecurity and Machine Learning studies.
 <br>
 <br>
 <br>